CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

         >**Note**: Please note that while typing the password, you won’t be able to see it due to security concerns.

-1. Once the VM is connected, run the following command to navigate to the clonedGitHub repository that we are going to use for the lab.
+1. Once the VM is connected, run the following command to navigate to the cloned GitHub repository that we are going to use for the lab.

      ```
     cd Cloud-Native-Application/labfiles/